Methylchloroisothiazolinone and Methylisothiazolinone

 Health Canada permits the use of Methylisothiazolinone/Methylchloroisothiazolinone, in combination, at concentrations equal to or less than 0.0015% (15 ppm) in rinse-off products and 0.00075% (7.5 ppm) in leave-on products.
 When used alone, Methylisothiazolinone may be used at concentrations up to 0.01% (100 ppm).

-Detailed assessments of available safety data for Methylisothiazolinone, both alone and when in combination with Methylchloroisothiazolinone, can be found in the following U.S. Cosmetic Ingredient Review Expert Panel reports:
+Detailed assessments of available safety data for Methylisothiazolinone, both alone and when in combination with Methylchloroisothiazolinone, can be found in the following U.S. The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+Expert Panel reports:

 - Final Report on the Safety Assessment of Methylisothiazolinone.
 IJT 29(Suppl.
 3) :187-213,2010: https://www.cir-safety.org/sites/default/files/MI_MCI.pdf